 - 1 tablespoon garlic powder

-- Serve with pasta.
+- Serve with spaghetti and garnish with parsley.

 - To pan-toast walnuts: In a dry skillet or pan over medium heat, pan-toast the chopped walnuts until fragrant.
 Should only take 1 minute, or so.
 Remove from the pan and set aside.